cisco-open/BLAZE/README.md

 > NOTE: Curently only supports Elasticsearch, ColBERT (unstable)

-The goal of ASKI is to make the lives of data scientists easier, filling-in a required niche.
+The goal of ASKI is to **make the lives of data scientists easier**, filling-in a required niche.
-ASKI will allow plug-and-play for models, datasets, tasks, and other parameters.
+ASKI will allow plug-and-play for *models, datasets, tasks, and other parameters*.
 Users can quickly see how their model performs, identify what works and what doesn't, and compare their model to other models.
 Here's ASKI's current functionalities:

-- Custom Question-Answering (ColBERT, Elasticsearch)
+- **Custom Question-Answering** (ColBERT, Elasticsearch)
-- - Can use SQUAD texts (ex.
+  - Can use SQUAD texts (ex.
 1973 Oil Crisis) or upload custom files (`.txt` support)
-- - Allows users to enter questions, displays model's output
+  - Allows users to enter questions, displays model's output
-- - Gives latency, still need to update accuracy card (bottom right)
+  - Gives latency, still need to update accuracy card (bottom right)

-- Solo SQUAD Benchmarking (ColBERT, Elasticsearch)
+- **Solo SQUAD Benchmarking** (ColBERT, Elasticsearch)
-- - Can only use SQUAD texts (goes through ALL questions of chosen dataset)
+  - Can only use SQUAD texts (goes through ALL questions of chosen dataset)
-- - Gives latency (avg time/question, as well as generates real-time graph)
+  - Gives latency (avg time/question, as well as generates real-time graph)
-- - Gives accuracy (num correct, num total, % correct, % progress)
+  - Gives accuracy (num correct, num total, % correct, % progress)
-- - Displays incorrect questions
+  - Displays incorrect questions

-- Model Comparison on SQUAD (ColBERT, Elasticsearch)
+- **Model Comparison on SQUAD** (ColBERT, Elasticsearch)
-- - Goes through all questions of chosen dataset on both models
+  - Goes through all questions of chosen dataset on both models
-- - Gives latency, accuracy, incorrect questions for both
+  - Gives latency, accuracy, incorrect questions for both
-- - Allows for side-by-side comparison of performance
+  - Allows for side-by-side comparison of performance

-> NOTE: Solo SQUAD Benchmarking and Model Comparison are a little unstable.
+> NOTE: Solo SQUAD Benchmarking and Model Comparison are a *little unstable*.
 Will be fixed in next commit!

 Over the coming weeks, this dashboard will be further fleshed out with more exciting features 😄.